 The Baptistery in Pisa has 70 steps up to the top where you can look at the altar from above.
 It is a plain building with no paintings; almost cold inside.
 The only real color is from the stained glass windows.
 The white marble with black striping is just beautiful.
 Plain and beautiful!

 What makes a church different from a cathedral?
-Usually, behind the alter you will see an imposing seat; this is where the bishop sits during important celebrations.
+Usually, behind the altar you will see an imposing seat; this is where the bishop sits during important celebrations.
 In every town, the most important church is called the cathedral because it houses the bishop’s seat.
 The “cathedra” is the Latin word for the master’s seat.